 As [maternal grandmother] was in early clan marriage (Stone Gang) and shared six husbands with another woman, identity of maternal grandfather open to question.
 But was often so, and I'm content with the grandpappy she picked.

 People of strange, exotic cultures are often depicted as being far more open to extended marriages, with three or more participants, than we are.
 Common in Speculative Fiction

-, this helps emphasize just how different these people are from us, especially if they are human or Humanoid Aliens
+, this helps emphasize just how different these people are from us, especially if they are Human Aliens